akrzemi1/__sandbox__/string_view_ctor.md

 ### 6.6.
 Performance

 In the extension proposed in P0903R1 the constructor taking `const char *` has to perform a test whether the value of the pointer is null before trying to dereference it.
 When the compiler cannot track how the value of the pointer is obtained, it has to actually perform this check in run-time.
 In contrast, when the constructor in question adheres to the C-string interface, this check can be skipped.
+(Admittedly, this is a non-memory-dereferencing `O(1)` check in an `O(n)` interface and the performance difference is more theoretical than practical.)

 ## 7. What is gained by widening the contract